Guide to the Basil Lee Whitener Papers, 1889-1968

 This series contains information on a variety of topics.
 The subjects have been organized in alphabetical order with a small folder of miscellany at the end.
-A group of advertisements for office equipment was transferred to the Advertising Collection in the Manuscript Department.
+A group of advertisements for office equipment was transferred to the Advertising Collection in the Rubenstein Library.
 The series contains two major files: Legislative Bills and Subject Files.

 In the Legislative Bills section there are folders for various House of Representatives Bills, as well as for a Senate bill.
 Whitener introduced about one half of the House bills represented here.
 Folders usually contain a copy of the bill, and sometimes printed reports, correspondence, and other background information.
 Arrangement of the folders is by Congress and session, and by specific bill (H.R.) number.
 A comprehensive listing of the title and number of each bill in this category is filed in folder one of the first box of the Legislative Bills files.